Make these super easy sausage (or ground beef) and rice stuffed peppers in just 20 minutes with only five ingredients!

 BEST Ever Easy Stuffed Peppers (5 Ingredients)

-- 3 cup cooked Spanish style rice, or cooked white rice
+- 3 cup cooked Spanish style rice - or white rice, see note

 - 1 15-ounce can fire roasted diced tomatoes